 - Low resistance to infection

-- Low Apgar scores (a test given immediately after birth to evaluate the newborn's physical condition and determine need for special medical care)
+- Low Apgar scores (a test given just after birth to check the newborn's physical condition and whether it needs special medical care)

-- Meconium aspiration (inhalation of stools passed while in the uterus), which can lead to breathing problems
+- Meconium aspiration (when the baby inhales its own stools passed while in the uterus), which can lead to breathing problems

 In the most severe cases, FGR can lead to stillbirth.
 It can also cause long-term growth problems.

 You can't always prevent FGR.
 But a healthy lifestyle will go a long way toward lowering your risks.

 Causes of Fetal Growth Restriction

 FGR has many possible causes.
 A common cause is a problem with the placenta.
 The placenta is the tissue that joins the mother and fetus, carrying oxygen and nutrients to the baby and permitting the release of waste products from the baby.

 The condition can also occur as the result of certain health problems in the mother, such as: